Prebiotics for Dogs

 You should only purchase from reputable manufacturers to ensure the safety of your dog and the efficacy of the product you’re using to assist with their fight against cancer.9

-The duration of time that your dog receives probiotics will best be decided by your veterinarian.
-No negative side effects were reported in a study of dogs given a prebiotic blend for 60 days.11
+Your veterinarian will best decide the duration of time that your dog receives probiotics.
+A study of dogs given a prebiotic blend reported no negative side effects for 60 days.11

 Can Prebiotics Be Given with Other Supplements and Treatments?

-Always consult with your veterinarian before adding prebiotics to your dog’s current daily diet and treatment regimen, particularly if you are seeking it as an adjuvant therapy to their cancer treatment plan.
+Always consult your veterinarian before adding prebiotics to your dog’s current daily diet and treatment regimen, particularly if you seek it as an adjuvant therapy to their cancer treatment plan.

 Prebiotics can be taken with conventional cancer therapies such as chemotherapy and surgery.
 In a research study investigating the impacts of prebiotics on recovery periods of dogs who had surgery, those who were given prebiotics recovered faster.12